matschaffer/redsnakephilly.org/_posts/2011-6-1-2-after-party.md

 ---

 After the conference, you and a guest are invited to join us on a 3 hour cruise around Manhattan.
 Drinks and dinner will be provided.
+Bring a jacket, it gets cold on the open sea.
 <br/><br/>
 **Please find our boat docked at:**
 * World Financial Center Pier 199 Vesey Street